 Chewy, our Yorkshire Terrier, thinks he is alpha; he thinks he’s in charge.
-When he’s in unfamiliar circumstances, or feels like “his” territory is threatened, he stresses out and endangers himself.
-When we tell him, “It’s okay,” he could just relax and enjoy being held and cared for, but he chooses not to trust the leadership in his life, and instead, takes matters into his own paws.
+When he’s in unfamiliar circumstances or feels like “his” territory is threatened he stresses out and endangers himself.
+When we tell him it’s okay, he could just relax and enjoy being held and cared for, but he chooses not to trust the leadership in his life and instead takes matters into his own paws.

 Oh, the anxiety, as he repeatedly hurls his five pounds of fury at our front door at the sound of a knock!
 Bug eyed and barking, he charges, skids and spins, then scampers away from our guests as fear and insecurity grips him.
-Around and around he goes, careening at frenzied breakneck speeds between legs and over and around furniture, spurned on by his felt need to defend himself and his family.
-He may have good intentions, but he has no ability to control things.
+Around and around he goes, careening at frenzied breakneck speeds between legs and over and around furniture, spurred on by his felt need to defend himself and his family.
+He may have good intentions but he has no ability to control things.
 Nevertheless, he persists in his own way and sometimes makes matters worse.
 Finally, I manage to catch him and break his mad cycle.
-I scoop up his stiff little body and he relaxes as I hold him, and he makes peace with our guests with whom he waged an unnecessary war.
+I scoop up his stiff little body and he relaxes as I hold him and he makes peace with our guests with whom he waged an unnecessary war.

 casting all your care upon Him, for He cares for you.
 I Peter 5:7 (NKJV)